Professor David Banister

 Current Research

-David Banister sorting out Brussel's transport problemsProf.
-Banister has authored and edited 23 books that summarise his own research and some of the international projects that he has been involved with.
-He has also authored (or coauthored) more than 200 papers in international refereed journals, together with a similar number of other papers in journals or as contributions to books.
+David has authored and edited 25 books that summarise his own research and some of the international projects that he has been involved with.
+He has also authored (or co-authored) more than 350 papers in international refereed journals, together with a similar number of other papers in journals or as contributions to books.
 Other outputs include research monographs (over 50), and reports for research sponsors (over 100).
 Over the period 2001-2014, over 120 papers have been presented at major national and international conferences.

 He has an established international reputation in transport research, in particular the contribution that the social sciences can make to the analysis of transport.
 His current research has concentrated on five main areas: